Multi-Subject Test For New York State Teacher Certification Exam

 1. Which factor is most frequently the underlying cause of children's early difficulty in learning to read?

-• weak phonological processing skills
+• Ans: B. Weak phonological processing skills

-Correct Response: B. This question requires the examinee to demonstrate knowledge of individual variation in literacy development, including knowledge of specific reading difficulties, and knowledge of cognitive, behavioral, environmental, social, cultural, technological, and linguistic factors affecting language and literacy development.
+• { This question requires the examinee to demonstrate knowledge of individual variation in literacy development, including knowledge of specific reading difficulties, and knowledge of cognitive, behavioral, environmental, social, cultural, technological, and linguistic factors affecting language and literacy development.
 Convergent research has shown the most commonly occurring cause of early reading difficulty is weak phonological processing skills.
 Beginning reading instruction focuses on the development of automatic decoding skills that support the continuing development of reading comprehension, conceptual knowledge, and vocabulary development.
-When beginning readers have weak phonological processing skills, they have limited knowledge of the component phonemes in spoken words and thus have difficulty connecting letters in printed language to the component sounds and spoken words they represent.
+When beginning readers have weak phonological processing skills, they have limited knowledge of the component phonemes in spoken words and thus have difficulty connecting letters in printed language to the component sounds and spoken words they represent.}

 2. Read the passage below from The Phantom Tollbooth, a novel by Norton Juster; then answer the question that follows.